ziqx/docs/docs/ziqx-drive/manual-api-docs.md

 - `filename`: Filename with extension.

-⚠️ NOTE: Filename must include the extension, else the uploaded file may appear corrupted.
-Best approach is to parse filename from the picked file.
-Eg: `red-apple.jpg`.
+⚠️ Note: Always include the file extension (e.g., .jpg, .png, .pdf).
+Omitting it may cause the uploaded file to appear broken.
+The easiest way is to use the name from the file selected by the user, for example: `red-apple.jpg`.

 > **Tip:** You can generate the secret in your dashboard.
 For security, periodically regenerate your secret.